 A10: So… go ahead and pack two small, fun toys, but frankly, our baby is a lot more amused by a straw, his own fist, a random carrot (see the photo above) or staring at new people than any toy we’ve ever put in front of him.
 Pack accordingly.
 In other words, pack lightly.

-Q11: How do I babyproof during travel, given that my wee one is on the move?
+Q11: How do I babyproof during travel, given that my baby is on the move?

 A11: Babyproofing during travel consists of one of the following: Watching baby like a hawk (yes, we know you love those electrical cords, but… no), wearing him in a front backpack (this soothes him very well when he’s crying because we won’t let him eat a tissue from the floor), and putting him in the travel crib.

 There you have my advice on traveling with a baby.
 The bottom line is that it’s easier than I imagined to see the world with a little one, as long as you keep in mind some basic advice.
 So, what would YOU add to or revise from this list?
 Do share.